 Figure 5.1 presents a comparison between measured and calculated excitation energies of the five lowest states.
-The QPM reproduces the experimental energies with a reasonable accuracy of \sim 100 keV.
-The comparison between experimental and calculated E2- and M1-transition strengths is shown in Tab.
+The QPM reproduces the experimental energies with an accuracy of ~ 100 keV.
+The comparison between experimental and calculated E2 and M1 transition strengths is shown in Tab.
 5.3.
-Again the QPM accounts well for the decay properties being important for the wavefunctions of the symmetric and mixed-symmetric states.
+Again the QPM accounts well for the decay properties of the symmetric and mixed-symmetric 2+ states.